 Checking the Pressure

 Each tire on your car has what’s known as a Schrader valve.
 It features a needle protruding from the center that releases air when depressed.
 At the end of the stem, there should be a plastic or metal cap that keeps the valve inside clean.
-If any of your tires is missing its valve cap, replacing it won’t cost much and should help keep its valve clean and working.
+If any of your tires are missing its valve stem cap, replacing it won’t cost much and should help keep its valve clean and working.

 Remember: Temperature can impact tire pressure, so check your pressure before you’ve driven or wait until the car and its tires have cooled down.
-To check your pressure, simply press the end of the tire gauge over the end of the valve stem, taking care to align it so no air escapes during the reading.
+To check your cold tire pressure, simply press the end of the tire gauge over the end of the valve stem, taking care to align it so no air escapes during the reading.
 Initially, some air might hiss out, but if the gauge is properly aligned and you apply the right pressure, the gauge will seal to the valve stem, and you’ll get an accurate reading.

 If your tire is over-inflated, you can release some air by depressing the center needle momentarily and re-checking with the gauge until you hit the correct pressure.